 The members of the council were amazed when they saw the boldness of Peter and John, for they could see that they were ordinary men with no special training in the Scriptures.
 They also recognized them as men who had been with Jesus.
 [Acts 4:13 (NLT)]

 Like Gideon and the rest of this cast, we have more than our share of faults, limitations, doubt, and fear.
-Rest assured that when God calls us to a task, he will provide us with whatever skills or tools we need.
-He doesn’t always call the equipped, but He will always equip the ones He calls.
+Rather than calling the qualified and equipped, however, God qualifies and equips the ones He calls.
+Rest assured that when God calls us to a task, rather than sophisticated weapons or ingenious gadgets, He will provide us with whatever skills or tools we need.

 Each of us may be sure that if God sends us on stony paths He will provide us with strong shoes, and He will not send us out on any journey for which He does not equip us well.
 [Alexander MacLaren]